slack-samples/deno-code-snippets/Built-in_Forms/README.md

-# Builtin Forms
+# Built-in Forms

 This sub-app guides you on how to use the buit-in modal form.
-If you haven't set up Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.
+If you haven't set up the Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.

 ## Supported Workflows